CRITICAL INTRODUCTION

 (“Vanished”, Petals Fall, 2022)

-Heirlooms such as these carry an energy that transcends their material form—as though the presence of the departed is stitched into the fabric through years of repeated touch.
+Heirlooms such as these carry an energy that transcends their material form.
 Often worn only once, a wedding dress is preserved in memory and in photographs, as though suspended in time.
-The poem captures this legacy with the rhythm of waves endlessly returning to shore—weddings are like matrilineal memory, echo gently and perpetually through time:
+The perpetual echo of matrilineal memory (like waves returning to shore) is captured in the rhythm of this poem.

 of Italian lace and pale pink ribbon